sarajosephs/ProjectB/index.md

 ## Water complaints

 We will explore the number of water complaints per year and borough.
+The complaints were of various types, for example, “cloudy or milky water”, “oil, grease in water”, “taste/odor” and ect.
+To make sure the results weren’t biased because of population we divided the number of complaints with the number of people for each borough.
+From the heat map of bad samples we could see that most bad samples were detected around the Bronx, Manhattan and Staten Island.
+This is interesting as the most water complaints come from Manhattan and the least complaints are from the Bronx and Staten Island.
+For both the Bronx and Manhattan, the complaints peak in 2021.
+From our heatmap movie and our bar plots we saw that the most bad samples were in 2015 but the fewest complaints are in 2015 for most boroughs.

 <iframe src="Complaints.html"